garrulous-gobies/Bangazon-API/README.md

 - get only incomplete orders at http://localhost:8000/api/v1/orders/?completed=false
 - get product resources on a specific order by appending `?_include=products` to the url (e.g. http://localhost:8000/api/v1/orders/1/?_include=products)
 - get an expanded customer resource on a specific order by appending `?_include=customers` to the url (e.g. http://localhost:8000/api/v1/orders/1/?_include=customers)
+- accessing an order detail view will show the product details associated with that order

 # Employees
 Methods allowed: [GET, POST, PUT]